superzazu/6502/README.md

 # 6502

-A MOS Technology 6502 emulator written in C. It was made with readability in mind.
+A MOS Technology 6502 emulator written in C99.
+It was made with readability in mind.
 You can use it easily in your own projects (see m6502_tests.c for an example) just by including m6502.c and m6502.h.

 Note that undocumented instructions are not supported, and cycles are counted at instruction level.
 You can disable decimal mode by setting `enable_bcd` to false.